 We don’t mean to sound cliche, but…

 Are you making effective use of your resources?
-Are you making every time count?
-If your answer is “No”, then you have to sit up.
-In prospecting, every time wasted comes back to haunt you.
+Are you making every day count?
+If your answer is “No”, then you have to step up.
+In prospecting, every day wasted comes back to haunt you.
 Always remember the 30-Day Rule.

 Jeb laid emphasis on how you need to quickly grab someone’s attention and give them a compelling reason to hear you out.
 He mentioned the importance of keeping the “Three B’s” at the back of your mind; Be brief, Be bright, Be gone.
 Most times, you will have to interrupt your prospect’s busy schedule to close a deal.
 Always have these in mind before making a sales call.

-In the event of time management, Jeb talked about the “3 P’s that could be holding you back,”; Procrastination, Perfectionism, and Paralysis from the analysis.
+For time management, Jeb talks about the “3 P’s that could be holding you back,”; Procrastination, Perfectionism, and Paralysis from the analysis.

 Procrastination– “the grave where opportunities are buried”.
 It makes you lose that prospect or that golden opportunity simply because of “I’ll call them later”.

 Perfectionism– Do not waste time on rehearsals, trying to make a perfect call to that prospect.
 You want to check through their bio, go through their financial records, be sure they are financially buoyant before you make that sales offer, forgetting you have competition, who will gladly take the step and make that money.

 Little wonder, Late Zig Ziggler said: “what is worth doing is worth doing poorly”.
 Waiting to be perfect takes time and inadvertently makes you lose money.
 The question of “to cold call or not to cold call?” will always come to your mind.
 Don’t waste your time asking questions, pick up the phone, and make the call already.